Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, inform players about activating their abilities manually.
 			// 2: ON, do not inform players about activating their abilities manually.
 			"Human Support"				"0"

+			// Syntax: "Special"/"spec"/"Infected"/"inf"
+			"Special"
+			{
+				// Note: Override any of the settings in the "Human Support" section for each special infected here.

+				// Example
+				"Human Support"				"0"
+			}
 		}
 		"Spawn"
 		{